This the multi-page printable view of this section. Click here to print.

 When to use it

-• The subcontractor does not send an invoice
+• The subcontractor does not send their own invoice, and billing needs to be generated internally

-• The Subcontractor Statement has Status = Approved
+• The Subcontractor Statement has been reviewed and approved for payment

 2. Select an Approved statement